We have compiled a list of the most Frequently Asked Questions.

 Baby teeth are important because they:

-At Smile Hawthorn, you do not need a referral to see the Orthodontist.
+You do not need a referral to see the orthodontist at Smile Hawthorn

 Prior to your appointment, we will send you some information on our practice and orthodontics, as well as a brief questionnaire and an x-ray referral form for an orthopantomogram of your teeth and jaws to bring to your first visit.